 Insurance companies actually have programs to reward claims adjusters who “succeed” at limiting the amount paid out on claims.
 That sums up everything that is wrong with the insurance industry and demonstrates perfectly why you should never trust anyone associated with that profession to look out for your interests.

 Customers pay the premiums for years, but when a disaster strikes insurance companies are often either nowhere to be found, or they delay unnecessarily in an attempt to exert negotiating leverage.
-The Law Offices of Michael C. Bock do not stand for these tactics.
+Bock & Plummer, Attorneys at Law do not stand for these tactics.

 Cooperating with insurance companies beyond what is necessary to process a claim is a waste of time, and usually does more harm than good.